SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 a platform for building or integrating with configuration solutions.
 For PowerShell 7, the scope of DSC support is limited to the `configuration` keyword, authoring, compilation, and using DSC resources via the PSDesiredStateConfiguration module.

+This means that a default agent (LCM) is not included and existing pull servers is not supported.

 ### Motivation